 15. Date of Grant.
-The date of grant of an Option, Stock Purchase Right or Long-Term Performance Award shall be, for all purposes, the date on which the Administrator makes the determination granting such Option, Stock Purchase Right or Long-Term Performance Award, or such other later date as is determined by the Administrator.
+The date of grant of an Option, Stock Purchase Right or

+Long-Term Performance Award shall be, for all purposes, the date on which the Administrator makes the determination granting such Option, Stock Purchase Right or Long-Term Performance Award, or such other later date as is determined by the Administrator.
 Notice of the determination shall be provided to each Optionee within a reasonable time after the date of such grant.

-- 16. Amendment and Termination of the Plan - (b) Stockholder Approval.
+- 16. Amendment and Termination of the Plan. - (a) Amendment and Termination.
+The Board may at any time amend, alter, suspend or terminate the Plan. - (b) Stockholder Approval.
 The Company shall obtain stockholder approval of any Plan amendment to the extent necessary and desirable to comply with Rule 16b-3 or with Sections 162(m) or 422 of the Code (or any successor rule or statute or other applicable law, rule or regulation, including the requirements of any exchange or quotation system on which the Common Stock is listed or quoted).
 Such stockholder approval, if required, shall be obtained in such a manner and to such a degree as is required by the applicable law, rule or regulation. - (c) Effect of Amendment or Termination.
 No amendment, alteration, suspension or termination of the Plan shall impair the rights of any Optionee, unless mutually agreed otherwise between the Optionee and the Administrator, which agreement must be in writing and signed by the Optionee and the Company. - 17.
 Conditions Upon Issuance of Shares. - (a) Legal Compliance.
-Shares shall not be issued pursuant to the exercise of an Option, Stock Purchase Right or Long-Term Performance Award unless the exercise of such Option, Stock Purchase Right or Long-Term Performance Award and the issuance and delivery of such Shares shall comply with all relevant provisions of law, including, without limitation, the Securities Act of 1933, as amended, the Exchange Act, the rules and regulations promulgated thereunder, Applicable Laws, and the requirements of any stock exchange or quotation system upon which the
+Shares shall not be issued pursuant to the -----exercise of an Option, Stock Purchase Right or Long-Term Performance Award unless the exercise of such Option, Stock Purchase Right or Long-Term Performance Award and the issuance and delivery of such Shares shall comply with all relevant provisions of law, including, without limitation, the Securities Act of 1933, as amended, the Exchange Act, the rules and regulations promulgated thereunder, Applicable Laws, and the requirements of any stock exchange or quotation system upon which the